 If, in the opinion of the Office of the Commissioner, the complaint is admissible, that is to say, the Commissioner has competency under the Act to review the complaint, it must then be determined whether it can be resolved quickly.

 If the complaint is of a systemic nature, an official notice of investigation will be sent to the administrative head of the government agency concerned.

-The Office of Francophone Affairs leads consultations with the public, provides liaison between the ministries and the community, participates in community development, and, in particular, advises and supports the Minister Responsible for Francophone Affairs on the creation of new policies that are adapted to the needs of Ontario’s Francophones.
+The Ministry of Francophone Affairs leads consultations with the public, provides liaison between the ministries and the community, participates in community development, and, in particular, advises and supports the Minister of Francophone Affairs on the creation of new policies that are adapted to the needs of Ontario’s Francophones.
 The Office of the Commissioner, on the other hand, is responsible for surveying and taking the pulse of the community with respect to French-language services, receiving and handling complaints and investigating them if necessary, and following up by making recommendations to parliamentarians.
 The Office of the Commissioner may also conduct its own independent investigations of ministries and agencies.

 Any person who lives or who is passing through Ontario and considers that he has not received a French service of quality from the Government of Ontario can lodge a complaint by contacting the Office of the French Language Services Commissioner.

 There is no minimum time limit for filing complaints.
 However, the Office of the French Language Services Commissioner recommends the complainant to file his or her complaint within a reasonable time for a question of efficiency in the investigation process.